Cruising the Danube River

 There’s something extraordinarily romantic about the Blue Danube, the second-longest waterway in Europe after the Volga.
 Inspired by its beautiful blue waters, Johann Strauss composed the most famous waltz ever written, with the river weaving its way through 10 stunning countries.
 Six of these countries you are able to cruise through, from Germany and Austria through rolling vineyards and gorges, past baroque abbeys and buzzing capitals east to Serbia and Romania emerging from years of communism.
 Take in the eternal grandeur of Vienna, explore the thermal spas and imperial buildings of Budapest and enjoy the rolling countryside of the Wachau Valley.
 Most Danube cruises stay west, but a handful take you closer to the Black Sea and the Danube Delta through Serbia and Romania.

-Why cruise Danube
+Why choose Danube river cruises

 The Danube is the most giving of rivers to cruise on, passing through the most countries and offering a fantastic mix of grand capitals and splendid natural scenery – for this reason it’s also the perfect river for first timers.
 Due to its popularity and the large width of the river, many cruise lines offer Danube sailings, from Nicko Cruises, Tui River Cruises, A-Rosa and Fred Olsen River through to more expensive sailings from Avalon Waterways, Amadeus and ships charted for Saga passengers.
-For five-star luxury there’s AmaWaterways, Uniworld, Crystal Cruises, Scenic and Tauck.
+For a five-star luxury Danube river cruise, there’s AmaWaterways, Uniworld, Crystal Cruises, Scenic and Tauck.
 You’re truly spoilt for choice.

-Countries of the Danube River
+Danube river cruises: Countries of the Danube River

 European powerhouse Germany is a feast for history, scenery, food and culture lovers, home to world-class cosmopolitan cities like Berlin and Munich, renowned wine making regions and countless castles, palaces and medieval old towns.
-The Elbe predominantly runs through Germany, in cities like Dresden and Berlin and the stunning Saxon Switzerland natural park.
+The Elbe predominantly runs through Germany, in cities like Dresden and Berlin and the stunning Saxon Switzerland natural park. you'll love taking in Germany on a scenic Danube cruise.

 There’s something magical about Austria, the country of Alpine scenery, one of the grandest cities in the world and its namesake world-famous waltz.
 Few counties combine such grandeur and natural beauty, from skiing in the Alps and hiking summits and forests to exploring cities like Imperial Vienna and enchanting Salzburg.
+Explore Austria on a Danube cruise for your next holiday.

 Romania is a country in southeastern Europe, carpeted in castles, mountains and the forested region of Transylvania.
 Its known for its charming medieval towns like Sighişoara, landscape of castles – like the infamous Bran Castle (associated with Dracula) and cool capital Bucharest.
 Since emerging from behind the Iron curtain, Bucharest is growing into a capital of cool with rooftop bars, trendy shopping streets and museums, paying homage to its history with the ginormous Communist-era Palatul Parlamentului government building.
+Don't miss Romania on your next Danube river cruise.

-Ports of the Danube River
+Danube river cruises: Ports of the Danube River

 Hungary’s capital is a thing of beauty, a grand old city spilt over the banks of the Danube into two distinctly different destinations.
 On one side, hilly Buda with its grand castle and the mighty Fisherman’s Bastion hiding the city’s Old Town with steep medieval streets lined with gothic churches and wonky centuries-old cream cake shops.
 On the other, flat and more modern Pest, where you’ll find the glamorous boutique-packed Váci Street, the bars and cafes of the Jewish Quarter, the Hungarian Parliament and the brilliant yellow Széchenyi Thermal Baths, the largest medicinal baths in Europe.
 Hungarians are often prescribed a trip to the bubbling natural springs, so it’s worth doing some self-medicating if you have the time.
+Make sure to experience all that you can of Budapest when you stop on a cruise down the Danube.

-As far as Wachau Valley excursions go, a trip to Melk Abbey can’t be missed, a huge cliff-top baroque Benedictine abbey dominating the rolling landscape.
+As far as Wachau Valley excursions go, a trip to Melk Abbey from your Danube river cruise can’t be missed, a huge cliff-top baroque Benedictine abbey dominating the rolling landscape.
 Still home to Benedictine monks, the Abbey dates back to 18th century and is a labyrinth of palatial rooms, religious relics and a breath-taking library with over 1,000 handwritten manuscripts.
 Its bright yellow façade screams Viennese grandeur, and its brilliant green gardens are perfect for shaking off your sea (or rather, river) legs.
 Visitors can stroll through its grand rooms which once hosted Hapsburg and Babenberg royals and learn about the school which still operates.
 The abbey lords over the traditional Austrian town of Melk – also worth a meander through.

-Best things to do on the Danube
+Danube river cruises: Best things to do on the Danube River

 Visit a castle